klts-io/website/content/en/docs/install.md

 REPOS=ghcr.io/klts-io/kubernetes-lts
 kubeadm config images pull --image-repository ${REPOS} --kubernetes-version v${VERSION}
 ```
-All subsequent operations on Kubeadm need to include `--image-repository`, `--kubernetes-version` actively specifying the image
+All subsequent operations on Kubeadm need to include `--image-repository` and `--kubernetes-version` to actively specify the image.
 ## Initialize the control plane node
 Run the following code to initialize the control plane node:
 ``` bash